Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Numerical Experiments

 In this section, we assess the ability of \algoname in handling transient, multi-scale physical phenomena by evaluating its performance on high-fidelity simulation data from computational fluid dynamics (CFD)~\cite{anderson1995computational}.
 Unlike steady-state problems, CFD involves complex, time-evolving interactions across multiple physical fields.
 We consider compressible Navier-Stokes (NS) equations~\cite{rowley2004model,balajewicz2016minimal,zucatti2021data}, which govern the conservation of mass, momentum, and energy:

-where $\rho$ is the mass density, $\mathbf{v}$ is the velocity, $p$ is the gas pressure, $\epsilon = p / (\Gamma - 1)$ is the internal energy, $\sigma'$ is the viscous stress tensor, and $\eta, \zeta$ are the shear and bulk viscosity.
-The simulation data come from the PDEBench dataset~\cite{takamoto2022pdebench}.
+where $\rho$, $\mathbf{v}$, and $p$ denote the mass density, velocity, and gas pressure, $\epsilon = p / (\Gamma - 1)$ is the internal energy, $\sigma'$ is the viscous stress tensor, and $\eta, \zeta$ are the shear and bulk viscosity.
+Simulation data come from PDEBench~\cite{takamoto2022pdebench}, with a sample in \cref{fig:cfd:example}.

-We follow \cite{guo2025tensor}, and randomly sample and stack $10$ data points from the dataset to get a 6th-order tensor with dimensions $(10 \times 5 \times 21 \times 64 \times 64 \times 64)$, representing the sample size, physical fields, timesteps, and 3D spatial discretizations, respectively.
+We follow \cite{guo2025tensor}, and randomly sample and stack $10$ data points from the dataset to get a 6th-order tensor, with dimensions $10 \times 5 \times 21 \times 64 \times 64 \times 64$ representing the sample size, physical fields, timesteps, and 3D spatial discretizations, respectively.
 A total of $10$ such tensors are collected to form a comprehensive benchmark set.
 We compare \algoname against two fixed structures, Tensor Train (TT) and Hierarchical Tucker (HT), alongside three variants: \algoname (w/o reshape), \algoname (random), and No hierarchical.
-The first two variants are defined the same as previous experiments where \algoname (w/o reshape) disables index reshaping, and \algoname (random) replaces \mergeindicescall and \topreshapecall with random selection.
-The no-hierarchical variant serves as the baseline for non-hierarchical tensor decomposition performance from prior work~\cite{guo2025tensor}.
+The first two variants are defined the same as previous experiments where \algoname (w/o reshape) disables index reshaping, and \algoname (random) replaces \mergeindicescall and \topreshapecall with random selection. \revtwo{The no-hierarchical variant serves as the baseline for non-hierarchical tensor decomposition performance from prior work~\cite{guo2025tensor}, where both hierarchical search and index reshaping are disabled.}

 As visualized in \cref{fig:cfd:scatter}, \algoname identifies superior topologies across both evaluated error tolerances.
 Compared to prior work~\cite{guo2025tensor} that does not use hierarchical search, \algoname demonstrates similar compression performance but runs $7.5\times$ faster at $\error = 0.1$ and $1.25\times$ faster at $\error=0.01$.
 For a loose error bound ($\error=0.1$), the algorithm identifies structures with compression ratios up to $1.5\times$ higher than HT and $3.5\times$ higher than TT.
 Compared to random sampling, our hierarchical search achieves compression improvement ranging from $1.25\times$ to $3\times$.
 This confirms that the algorithm effectively navigates the topology space toward near-optimal configurations rather than relying on stochastic luck.
 Index reshaping provides modest gains for this specific dataset, but the search overhead is low, accounting for only 10\% of the total search time.
 When the error tolerance is tightened to $\error=0.01$, the identified structures for all variants tend to converge, though \algoname consistently maintains higher compression than fixed formats and random structures.